TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_equation.md

 ## Discretization

-We reconsider the computional grid as discussed in Section {ref}`diffusion`.
+We reconsider the computational grid as discussed in Section {ref}`diffusion`.
 Thus, we have our uniform mesh consisting of nodes $x_0,\cdots,x_{M}$ and $\Delta x = x_m - x_{m-1}$.
 We apply the MOL approach, so that we first discretize in space and then integrate over time.